TWO: BURNS(ES) AND HEDGES(ES)

 Cusine, Chas. (age 22) boarder, occupation "W. Brass Works"

-Dayton city directories (available at ~a) allow us to track the Burns household through the next dozen years.
-In 1883 they moved half a mile east to 1724 E. 5th, on the corner of South Terry Street; and a year later a short ways north to 132 S. Terry.
+Dayton city directories (available at ~a) allow us to track the Burns household through the next dozen censusless years.
+In 1883 they moved half a mile east to 1724 E. 5th, on the corner of South Terry Street; and a year later, a short ways north to 132 S. Terry.
 There the Burnses lived from 1884 till 1890, with Jacob evidently coming out of retirement to sell "teas and coffees."
 Daughter Clara M. (aka "Catherine") lived with her parents during this period, though with her own directory entry (sporting "saleslady" in 1887-89); as did Lenna (aka "Lena M.," dressmaker) through 1886, and son Elliott (clerk and stenographer) from 1883 to 1887.
-Also listed separately but back under the parental roof was daughter Mila (aka "Maria" aka "Hilda") Callison, whose story is told in Chapter S-4.
-She accompanied Jacob and Margaret to 45 E. Springfield in 1890; the Burnses, according to the directories, shifted next door to #47 in 1891-92 before returning to #45 in 1893.
-In 1896 Jacob and Margaret moved to 24 S. Van Lear, where they remained for the last two years of Jacob's life (still listed as "salesman" or "agent").
-In 1897 a separate entry at the same address appeared for their grandson "Callison, Orie C." (also of whom more in Chapter S-4).
+Also listed separately, but back under the parental roof, was daughter Mila Kathryn (allegedly aka "Maria" aka "Hilda") Callison, whose story is told in Chapter S-4.
+She accompanied Jacob and Margaret to 45 E. Springfield in 1890.
+The Burnses according (to the directories) shifted next door to #47 in 1891-92, but returned to #45 in 1893.
+In 1896 Jacob and Margaret moved to 24 S. Van Lear, where they remained for the last two years of Jacob's life (he still listed as "salesman" or "agent"); and in 1897 a separate entry at the same address appeared for their grandson "Callison, Orie C." (also of whom more in Chapter S-4).

 ● The Fourth Generation